This page lists events that may be of interest to DeLillo readers.

 April 11, 2003 - DeLillo in Cincinnati, at the Mercantile Library, 6pm.
 Here's a report courtesy Dan Johnson:

-He did a reading a several passages of Cosmopolis, but he also read from a passages towards the end of "Cocksucker Blues" in Underworld where Klara and Miles see an illegal screening of the Zapruder film.
+He did a reading a several passages of Cosmopolis, but he also read from a passage towards the end of "Cocksucker Blues" in Underworld where Klara and Miles see an illegal screening of the Zapruder film.
 He said he read this latter passage because we are approaching the 40th anniversary of the Kennedy assasination.

 He gave a generous question and answer session.
 All quotes are paraphrased and keep in mind that my memory is rarely perfect.
 Here are a few highlights: